Brandon, Florida: Languages

 As of 2000, English spoken as a first language accounted for 85.24% of all residents, while 14.75% spoke other languages as their mother tongue.
 The most significant were Spanish speakers who made up 11.07% of the population, while German came up as the third most spoken language, which made up 0.57%, and Tagalog was at fourth, with 0.44% of the population.

 Economy

 Known for being a bedroom community for Tampa, Brandon boasts many characteristic establishments that have lasted over a quarter of a century.
 Brandon is the birthplace of Beef O'Brady's, a family-oriented bar and grill chain restaurant with locations throughout the southeastern United States.

 Arts and culture

-Brandon is home to Westfield Brandon (originally Brandon Town Center), the AMC Regency 20 movie theatre and the Florida Academy for the Performing Arts based at Music Showcase.
-Although street addresses indicate their locations in Tampa, the multilevel entertainment facility TopGolf, and the arcade restaurant attraction Dave and Buster's are closely associated to Brandon due to their proximity to Westfield Brandon.
+Brandon is home to the Florida Academy for the Performing Arts based at Music Showcase.

 County fair

 The Hillsborough County Fairgrounds sits on the west side of Brandon on SR 60.
-In 2011-2012, the Hillsborough County Fair made its permanent home here on a plot of land on a rural part of State Road 60.
+In 2011–2012, the Hillsborough County Fair made its permanent home here on a plot of land on a rural part of State Road 60.
 Throughout the years, the fair was held at various locations.
 The Fair takes place from October 16–20.